SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 in circumstances where either method could be used.

-The name of a call-as-function method is ``callAsFunction()``, or another name that adds labelled or unlabeled arguments --- for example, ``callAsFunction(_:_:)`` and ``callAsFunction(something:)`` are also valid call-as-function method names.
+The name of a call-as-function method is ``callAsFunction()``, or another name that adds labeled or unlabeled arguments --- for example, ``callAsFunction(_:_:)`` and ``callAsFunction(something:)`` are also valid call-as-function method names.